a great question to ask

 "I'm neither here to deny nor confirm because I never asked him.
 Everybody else talks about it, saying, 'That song is about you,'" said Foley.

-The Clash consisted of Joe Strummer (vocals, rhythm guitar), Mick Jones (lead guitar, vocals), Paul Simonon (bass guitar, backing vocals), and Topper Headon (drums, percussion).
+The band consisted of Joe Strummer on vocals and rhythm guitar, Mick Jones on lead guitar and vocals, Paul Simonon on bass, and Topper Headon on drums.

 I gotta know right now

 Jones’s relationship with Foley ended in 1981, coinciding with when the band began work on what would become Combat Rock.
 They initially recorded at Ear Studios in London before moving to Electric Lady Studios in New York in early 1982.
-The song “Should I Stay or Should I Go” on Combat Rock was written by Jones and has been said to be inspired by his on-and-off relationship with Foley.
+The song “Should I Stay or Should I Go” on Combat Rock was written by Jones and is widely believed to have been inspired by his on-and-off relationship with Foley.

 “That’s the story.
 I’m neither here to deny nor confirm because I never asked him.
-Everybody else talks about it, saying, ‘That song is about you.’
+Everybody else talks about it, oh ‘That song is about you.’
 Yeah, it’s fun to hear.
 It’s fun to hear anything you’re involved with on the radio.
-It’s so cool, and it always will be.” said Foley during an interview.
+It’s so cool, and it always will be.” said Foley.

 Lyrically: Should I Stay Or Should I Go